abhayjeet5465/VoyageVista/README.md

 VoyageVista

-Role-Based Travel Booking Platform with AI-Generated Itineraries
+Role-based travel booking application with AI-generated itineraries

-VoyageVista is a full-stack travel booking web application that allows travellers to book hotels and receive AI-generated, day-by-day travel itineraries, while enabling hotel owners to manage properties and bookings through a separate role-based interface.
+VoyageVista is a full-stack travel booking web application.
+Travellers can book hotels and generate AI-based travel itineraries.
+Hotel owners can manage hotels, rooms, and view bookings using a separate role-based interface.

-The project integrates a Hugging Face LLaMA instruction model on the backend to generate itineraries using real booking data.
+The AI itinerary generation is implemented on the backend using a Hugging Face LLaMA instruction model and real booking data.

-Overview

-VoyageVista demonstrates a complete end-to-end system involving:

-Role-based authentication (Traveller / Hotel Owner)

-Hotel, room, and booking management

-Secure backend-driven AI integration

-Clean separation between frontend, backend, and AI logic
+What this project does

-The application follows a client–server architecture with all AI interactions handled server-side.
+The application models a basic travel booking system with two types of users and a simple AI feature layered on top.

+Main ideas behind the project:

+Keep roles clearly separated (traveller vs hotel owner)

+Handle bookings in a realistic way

+Integrate AI without exposing keys or logic to the frontend

+Avoid unnecessary complexity

+All AI calls are made from the backend.

-Core Features
+Features
 Traveller

-Register and log in as a traveller
+Register and log in

-Browse hotels and available rooms
+Browse hotels and rooms

 Book rooms with check-in and check-out dates

-View and manage bookings
+View previous bookings

-Generate AI-powered travel itineraries for a booking
+Generate an itinerary for a booking

-Hotel Owner
+Hotel owner

-Separate login and role-based access
+Log in with a separate role

 Add and manage hotels

-Add room types and pricing
+Add rooms and pricing

-View bookings for owned properties
+View bookings for owned hotels

-AI Itinerary Generation
+AI itinerary

-Generates detailed, day-wise travel plans
+Generates a day-by-day travel plan

-Uses booking details as prompt context
+Uses booking details such as city and dates

-Controlled system prompt for consistent outputs

-AI requests executed securely on the backend
+Output is plain text and readable

+Implemented as a backend route

-AI Implementation Details
+AI implementation

-VoyageVista uses Hugging Face’s Chat Completion API for itinerary generation.
+The itinerary generation uses the Hugging Face chat completion API.

-Model
+Model used:

 meta-llama/Llama-3.2-1B-Instruct:novita

-How It Works
+How it works:

-Booking details are collected (city, dates, guests).
+Booking details are fetched on the backend.

-Backend constructs a structured prompt.

-A system instruction defines the model’s role as a travel planner.
+A system prompt defines the model as a travel planner.

+A user prompt is created from booking data.

-The model returns a readable, multi-day itinerary.
+The model returns a multi-day itinerary.

-The itinerary is rendered in the frontend itinerary page.

-Configuration
+The frontend displays the response as-is.

+Configuration:

 max_tokens: 1000

 temperature: 0.8

-Hugging Face API token stored in environment variables.

-AI logic is implemented in server/routes/aiRoutes.js.
+The code for this lives in server/routes/aiRoutes.js.

-Tech Stack
+Tech stack

-Frontend
+Frontend:

 React (Vite)

-React Router DOM
+React Router

 Axios

 Context API

-Custom CSS

-Backend
+Backend:

 Node.js

-Express.js
+Express

 MongoDB